tpr-datalabs/tpr-covid19-tracker/README.md

 Data for states' re-opening statuses are published by the New York Times each evening.
 While the most recent data will be updated with the tracker by noon everyday, the state's status in the tracker might not include the most recent announcements if a spike has occurred that day.

 Data for each store's phase of re-opening is updated weekly on Monday's, or if an important change has occurred.
+Data for confirmed employee cases is updated daily.

 ---